emacs-vs/ts-docstr/README.md

 Once you have an idea, write the function to do the action.
 Here is the example for C# slash triggeration function.

+> ⚠ Check before you do, may be the triggeration is already there, and make
+> sure your design doesn't conflict with other keys!

 ```elisp
 (defun ts-docstr-key-csharp-/ (&rest _)
   "..."